York facing uphill battle against opioid epidemic

 “With the loss of our son, we thought if we could help save another life or another two lives, that’s what we’re about,” Smeltzer said.

-“This is a problem area and I think the community knows that,” says York County Coroner Pam Gay.
+“This is a problem area and I think the community knows that,” York County Coroner Pam Gay said.

 Gay believes the area’s proximity to Maryland could be contributing to the flow of opioids – she says the problem is countywide.

-“We have actually had two spikes in the months of August where we had like 8 overdoses in 9 days, that kind of thing,” Gay said.
+“We have actually had two spikes in the months of August where we had like eight overdoses in nine days, that kind of thing,” Gay said.

 One initiative that appears to work at area hospitals with overdose patients is “Warm Handoffs,” which allow families and a healthcare team make a safe transfer and admittance with full communication.